-Clarifying subordination of the proceedings on disputing decisions, actions and inaction of the administration of the penitentiary institution cases falling under the competence of a court of general jurisdiction, as well as cases on serving sentences.
-However, with regard to the issue of jurisdiction of disputing decisions, actions and inaction of the administration of the penitentiary institution, by Decision No SDO-1439 of 22 January 2019, the Constitutional Court of the Republic of Armenia stated that unless the legal uncertainty with regard to the existing system, expressed by that Decision is overcome by the National Assembly, cases related to appealing against actions (inaction) of officials of the penitentiary institution shall be subject to examination by the Administrative Court of the Republic of Armenia, according to part 2 of Article 21 of the Constitutional Law "Judicial Code", unless the right to examine the specific case, materials or issue related to serving the sentence is clearly reserved to the court of general jurisdiction examining criminal cases.
+Clarifying subordination of the proceedings on disputing decisions, actions and inaction of the administration of the penitentiary institution and the procedure for case examination

+It follows from part 2 of Article 10 of the Administrative Procedure Code of the Republic of Armenia that the Administrative Court shall not have jurisdiction over the criminal cases falling under the competence of a court of general jurisdiction, as well as cases on serving sentences.
+However, with regard to the issue of jurisdiction of disputing decisions, actions and inaction of the administration of the penitentiary institution, by Decision No SDO-1439 of 22 January 2019, the Constitutional Court of the Republic of Armenia stated that unless the legal uncertainty with regard to the existing system, expressed by that Decision is overcome by the National Assembly, cases related to appealing against actions (inaction) of penitentiary institution shall be officials of the subject to examination by the Administrative Court of the Republic of Armenia, according to part 2 of Article 21 of the Constitutional Law "Judicial Code", unless the right to examine the specific case, materials or issue related to serving the sentence is clearly reserved to the court of general jurisdiction examining criminal cases.